 Join us for a special Ash Wednesday Service.
 We will have a short time of worship, a confessional liturgy, and an invitation to join us in the observance of Lent.
 The service will be broadcast via Facebook and our live stream feed on our website.

-Ash Wednesday is a day when many Christians around the world come together to prepare their hearts for the season of Lent.
-You are invited to join us for a special Ash Wednesday service at The Vineyard Church.
-During this service Matt Greco will lead us in worship, we will hear a brief devotional, share communion together, and practice the imposition of ashes.
+Ash Wednesday is a day when Christians around the world come together to prepare their hearts for the season of Lent.
+You are invited to join us in the evening for a special Ash Wednesday service at 7:00 PM.
+During this service we will worship together, hear a brief devotional, and practice the imposition of ashes.
 For those who are unfamiliar with Ash Wednesday and the “imposition of ashes” here are some helps: